teracyhq/blog/source/_posts/2015-07-22-teracy-birthday-notifier.markdown

 description at the time of the event start.
 To make thing more interesting, I want to attach a birthday cake image which has an employee name on it along with the message so I use PHP GD to show of a dynamic birthday cake taking the employee name from calendar title and add it to the image.
-It takes me 30 minutes to download the birthday cake image which has space for the text, choice a font and add it to my script.
+It takes me 30 minutes to get the birthday cake image which has space for the text, choice a font and add it to my script.
 Finally, uploading it to our server and here is the result:

 {% img center /images/2015/07/22/cake_sample.png Birthday cake %}